 This data feed will be the basis of your campaign’s automation.
 When the file is loaded into AdWords, Amazon, or Bing, using Spaceboost’s Structure Generator, hundreds, thousands, or even millions of ads can be created in very little time, making ads that contain all the possible combinations of the different product information that you have introduced into the feed.

 All this is done towards an objective.
 We want to cover the maximum amount of search terms that your customers could possibly search for.

 How do we do it?
-Taking the information that you have uploaded to the platform, Spaceboost’s massive Structure Generator creates ads by replacing the tags in custom ad templates that you create with the different information that it gets from the product catalogue information you entered in the feed.
+Taking the information that you have uploaded to the platform with the feed automation tool, Spaceboost’s massive Structure Generator creates ads by replacing the tags in custom ad templates that you create with the different information that it gets from the product catalogue information you entered in the feed.